aws-solutions-library-samples/guidance-for-tracking-assets-and-locating-devices-using-aws-iot/README.md

 OR

 1b.
-Run the following commands `aws cloudformation describe-stacks --stack-name TrackingAndGeofencingAnalyticsResources --query Stacks[0].StackStatus` and `aws cloudformation describe-stacks --stack-name TrackingAndGeofencingIoTResources --query Stacks[0].StackStatus` and verify they are both in `"CREATE_COMPLETE"` status.
+Run the following commands `aws cloudformation describe-stacks --stack-name TrackingAndGeofencingIoTResources --query Stacks[0].StackStatus` and optionally `aws cloudformation describe-stacks --stack-name TrackingAndGeofencingAnalyticsResources --query Stacks[0].StackStatus` to verify they are both in `"CREATE_COMPLETE"` status.

 ## Deployment Validation - Visualization Resources
 1. In your terminal, ensure `npm start` is still running.